 Active baby in womb personality: 8 amazing baby abilities from birth

 While babies can’t do all that much when they’re born, the research above shows that babies are very well-prepared for the basics of the outside world.
 They are definitely a lot smarter than their smile gives away.
 In fact, did you know your baby is born with these amazing abilities?

-In one research, babies as young as 10 months were made to watch a cartoon starring blocks.
+In one research, babies as young as 10 months were made to watch a cartoon starring block.

 When the small cartoon block gave way to the bigger cartoon block, babies didn’t care.
 But when the bigger cartoon block gave way to the smaller cartoon block, they stared longer at the scene, indicating surprise.

-This suggests babies might be born with the understanding social interactions and hierarchies.
+This suggests babies might be born with understanding social interactions and hierarchies.

-Worried about introducing your pets to baby?
-This study shows that 6 month olds can match photos of a dogs expressions to the sounds of angry barks or friendly yaps.
+Worried about introducing your pets to the baby?
+This study shows that 6-month-olds can match photos of a dog’s expressions to the sounds of angry barks or friendly yaps.
 Emotions are one of the first things baby picks up.

-Speaking of emotions, baby knows when you’re feeling sad after a long day at work.
-A study from the journal Neuron in 2010 found that 5 month old babies can discern between upbeat and sad music.
+Speaking of emotions, the baby knows when you’re feeling sad after a long day at work.
+A study from the journal Neuron in 2010 found that 5-month-old babies can discern between upbeat and sad music.
 At 9 months, babies can pick out the really sorrowful sounding Beethoven’s Seventh Symphony from other happy songs.